kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 > **Note:** YAML files used in this tutorial are stored in [docs/guides/mssqlserver/backup/logical/examples](https://github.com/kubedb/docs/raw/{{< param "info.version" >}}/docs/guides/mssqlserver/backup/logical/examples) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

-## Backup MSSQLServer
+## Backup Microsoft SQL Server

-KubeStash supports backups for `MSSQLServer` instances across different configurations, including Standalone and  Availability Group setups.
-In this demonstration, we'll focus on a `MSSQLServer` database using Standalone configuration.
+KubeStash supports backups for `Microsoft SQL Server` instances across different configurations, including Standalone and  Availability Group setups.
+In this demonstration, we'll focus on a `Microsoft SQL Server` database using Standalone configuration.
 The backup and restore process is similar for Availability Group configuration.

-This section will demonstrate how to backup a `MSSQLServer` database.
-Here, we are going to deploy a `MSSQLServer` database using KubeDB.
+This section will demonstrate how to backup a `Microsoft SQL Server` database.
+Here, we are going to deploy a `Microsoft SQL Server` database using KubeDB.
 Then, we are going to backup this database into a `GCS` bucket.
-Finally, we are going to restore the backup up data into another `MSSQLServer` database.
+Finally, we are going to restore the backup up data into another `Microsoft SQL Server` database.

-### Deploy Sample MSSQLServer Database
+### Deploy Sample Microsoft SQL Server Database

-By default, a KubeDB-managed `MSSQLServer` instance run with TLS disabled.
+By default, a KubeDB-managed `Microsoft SQL Server` instance run with TLS disabled.
 However, the `.spec.tls` field is mandatory and will be used during backup and restore operations.

 **Create Issuer/ClusterIssuer:**

-Now, we are going to create an example `Issuer` that will be used throughout the duration of this tutorial.
+Now, we are going to create an example `Issuer` CR that will be used throughout the duration of this tutorial.
 Alternatively, you can follow this [cert-manager](https://cert-manager.io/docs/configuration/ca/) tutorial to create your own `Issuer`.

 By following the below steps, we are going to create our desired issuer,